TheWookHub/enterovirus-antigens-kids-w-IA/README.md

 # Enterovirus antigen landscape in children with islet autoimmunity

-This repository contains the code that was used in the analyses for “Distinct enterovirus antigen landscape in children with islet autoimmunity”, published in the \*\*\*\*\* journal as [update_with_link]().
-This paper examines antigens identified by VirScan in two paediatric cohorts, Viruses In the Genetically at Risk (VIGR) and Environmental Determinants of Islet Autoimmunity (ENDIA).
+This repository contains the code that was used in the analyses for the manuscript “Distinct enterovirus antigen landscape in children with islet autoimmunity”, submitted to *Nature Medicine* as a *Brief Communications* article on 10 Jul 2025 with the Manuscript number NMED-BC143454.

+This manuscript examines antigens identified by VirScan in two paediatric cohorts, Viruses In the Genetically at Risk (VIGR) and Environmental Determinants of Islet Autoimmunity (ENDIA).

 ### ABSTRACT